 These Colleges Send Out the Greatest Percentage of Rejection Letters By Allen Grove

-Here you'll find the 20 most selective colleges and universities in the U.S. These schools accept a lower percentage of applicants than any others.
-As you read the list, consider these issues:• I did not include colleges that are essentially free (although many have a service requirement).
+• I did not include colleges that are essentially free (although many have a service requirement).
 Nevertheless, College of the Ozarks, Berea, West Point, Cooper Union, Coast Guard Academy, USAFA, and Annapolis all have extremely low acceptance rates.

 • I did not include extremely small places like Deep Springs College and Webb Institute